So, you want to be a freelance designer?

 5. Keep all your documents

 Save all your receipts and print out anything you buy online for tax purposes.
 Freelancers in many countries (including the United States) have to handle their own taxes, so it’s critical that you save documentation of every transaction you’ve made.
-This will make things so much easier for you, whether you hire an accountant or do your taxes yourself.
+This will make things much easier for you, whether you hire an accountant or do your taxes yourself.

 Read: